phaze7r/phaze7r/README.md

 - 👋 Hi, I’m @phaze7r
 - 👀 I’m interested in Artificial Intellgience
 - 🌱 I’m currently learning Machine learning
-- 💞️ I’m looking to collaborate on NLP, OSM Tags
+- 💞️ I’m looking to collaborate on NLP, OSM Tags, Omarchy and Omarchy Plugins
 - 📫 How to reach me linkedIn at faizan7r or faizan@texodus.tech

 <!---